Vennilavan12/zen-class-devops-documentation/010 - AWS/Elastic Load Balancer.md

 cross-zone load balancing is always enabled at the load balancer level.
 At the target group level, cross-zone load balancing can be disabled.

 ## Application Load Balancer
-Application Load Balancers intelligently provide scalability, performance, and availability.
++ Application Load Balancers intelligently provide scalability, performance, and availability.
 They also guarantee that your servers are not overworked and are prepared to handle traffic spikes.
-Application Load Balancer, aka ALB, is an Elastic Load Balancer or ELB on AWS.
++ Application Load Balancer, aka ALB, is an Elastic Load Balancer or ELB on AWS.
 It operates at the application layer (the seventh layer) of the Open Systems Interconnection (OSI) model.
++ The Application Load Balancer distributes incoming HTTP and HTTPS traffic across multiple targets.

 ## Benefits of ALB
 + **Support for Path conditions:** You can configure your listener with rules that forward requests based on the URL in the request.
 This allows you to break down your application into smaller services (microservices) and route requests to the appropriate service based on the URL’s content.